Google Search Console adds the regular expression support in Performance Report that we SEO’s have waiting for.

 - If you want to search a Queries with 2 or more Keyword .

-With the help of “*” Regex, we can easily find the keyword containing your defined two or more keyword in the search string.
+With the help of “*” Regex, we can easily find the keyword containing your defined two or more keywords in the search string.

 - If you want to find the Question search Queries

-This Regex character is helpful if you are handling the huge website.
+This Regex character is helpful if you are handling a huge website.

-With simply apply this character you’ll find all the question asked by user.
+With simply apply this character you’ll find all the questions asked by the user.

 The custom regex to find question queries is ^(who|what|where|why|how)[” “]

-This are so many intresting use of Regular Expression.
+This are so many interesting uses of Regular Expression.

-Regular expression matching is tricky; and Invalid Regex expression will return no match.
+Regular expression matching is tricky, and an Invalid Regex expression will return no match.